BSN Nurse Roles & Responsibilities

 "In the HIMSS 2014 Nursing Informatics Workforce Survey, conducted by the Healthcare Information and Management Systems Society, the median salary reported for Nurse Informaticists was $93,000.
 The average salary reported was $100,717."
 Some facilities do require a Master's degree for this position so it is unclear whether this reported salary is for a Master's or a Bachelor's.

-Years of experience, highest level of education, location, and certifications tend to dictate salary in the field of nursing.
+Years of experience, the highest level of education, location, and certifications tend to dictate salary in the field of nursing.

 Role of Assistant Nurse Manager

 The Assistant Nurse Manager is frequently aspiring to be a nurse manager and his or her performance demonstrates this by making efforts to go above and beyond the requirements of the position and learn more about what the nurse manager does.
-The Assistant Nurse Manager provides support to staff in the form of making schedules, dealing with conflict between staff members, hiring, firing, performance reviews, coaching, counseling, mentoring, and holding staff accountable.
+The Assistant Nurse Manager provides support to staff in the form of making schedules, dealing with the conflict between staff members, hiring, firing, performance reviews, coaching, counseling, mentoring, and holding staff accountable.

 This key nurse leader plays a significant role in helping the nurse manager to achieve financial, educational, and clinical goals while collaborating with other departments.
 The Assistant Nurse Manager supervises nurses who provide direct patient care, oversees ancillary staff, and ensure patient satisfaction.